textpattern/textpattern.github.io/installation/multi-site-textpattern.md

 In addition to the regular [Textpattern CMS system requirements](https://textpattern.com/about/119/system-requirements), your web host must support:

 - **the creation of subdomains**, e.g. `www.mydomain.com` and `admin.mydomain.com` and point them to directories.
 Most web hosts provide a means of managing domains and subdomains through their control panel.
-For self-managed hosts that offer root access, you can create your own virtual hosts (see [creating virtual hosts](#)).
+For self-managed hosts that offer root access, you can create your own virtual hosts (see @@creating virtual hosts@@).
 - **symbolic links** (soft links).
 Symbolic links, also called symlinks, cannot be transferred via FTP, however even if your host doesn’t provide an SSH connection, the multi-site installer will attempt to (re)create the symbolic links.
 If this fails, you may still be able to create the symlinks manually via your host’s control panel.
 Consult your host as necessary.

 ## Installing Textpattern